HexHive/libfuzz/docs/AddNewTarget.md

 **generator.toml**

 This controls how to generate drivers.
-Simplest approach: copy past from `libtiff` and change the folder paths.
+Simplest approach: copy-paste from `libtiff` and change the folder paths.
 The paths must be absolute and refer to the in-docker file system.